dj51401/Dj-s-Scraper-Movie-Site/README.md

 # Dj-s-Scraper-Movie-Site
 An IMDB web scraper I wrote with Python and Beautiful Soup!

-Am going to try to make it scrape more / faster.
+Currently Scrapes ≈ 450 movies/ minute from IMDB

-Going to add a front end to display movies
+Am going to make an API for it.

-Going to add more details to scrape: Actors, Directors, etc...
+Am going to make it scrape more data

-FOR EDUCATIONAL PURPOSES
+FOR EDUCATION!!!